Carlos Fernández

 His works have garnered international acclaim through exhibitions at Palais de Tokyo in Paris, MAC in Panama, and Fuso in Lisbon, among others.
 His agricultural and gastronomic knowledge is fused with a use of local materials and traditional techniques that pays homage to the artistic heritage of Santa Ana, while pushing the boundaries of contemporary art.

-Carlos Fernández in his studio, 2023 (Photography by Juan Tribaldos)
+Above: Carlos Fernández in his studio, 2023 (Photography by Juan Tribaldos)

 "Artists usually repeat the same thing over and over again, like a recipe.
 My projects are diverse in form but revolve around the same themes, giving my work an air of constant renewal."
 Carlos Fernández, 2023